-Second, at high sSFR, the thresholds tend to exceed the luminosities of most detected AGN, and .
-This effect is mostly due to the greater degree of contamination by star formation related narrow line emission at high sSFR, and partly due to an anti-correlation of sSFR and $\sigma_v$, which therefore leads to higher Eddington ratios at higher sSFR.
+Second, at high sSFR, the thresholds tend to exceed the luminosities of most detected AGN.
+This effect is mostly due to the greater degree of contamination by star formation related narrow-line emission at high sSFR, and partly due to an anti-correlation of sSFR and $\sigma_e$, which therefore leads to higher Eddington ratios at higher sSFR.

 These sorts of effects complicate the interpretation of the distribution of host galaxy properties of AGN.
 However, it is useful to consider the distribution AGN detections as a function of stellar mass and sSFR, before any correction for these effects.
 Figures \ref{fig:lumhb_mssfr_raw} and \ref{fig:edr_mssfr_raw} show these fractions for luminosity-selected and Eddington ratio-selected AGN, respectively.
 There is a strong stellar mass dependence for star-forming galaxies.
 Both intermediate and high sSFR galaxies show an enhancement in AGN relative to quiescent galaxies, with about the same fraction at $M_\ast \sim 10^{10} M_\odot$, and a more dramatic correlation with sSFR at higher masses.
 However, these results do not reflect the total AGN fraction because of the severe selection effects on these detection rates.